-It’s no secret that today’s recruiting industry has its share of challenges.
-Employers are working hard to attract and retain talent in an incredibly tight labor market, all while attempting to incorporate millennials into organizations where the aging population isn’t retiring.
+It’s no secret that today’s corporate recruiting industry has its share of challenges.
+Employers are working hard to understand how to recruit employees & attract and retain talent in an incredibly tight labor market.
+This is all while attempting to incorporate millennials into organizations where the aging population isn’t retiring.

 And yet, hiring needs are not slowing down.
-In fact your growth hinges on your ability to quickly identify the best qualified candidates and get them through your talent acquisition process.
+In fact, your growth hinges on your ability to quickly identify the best qualified candidates and get them through your talent acquisition process.

 So what’s a corporate recruiter to do?
 To start with, understand the challenges of today’s recruiting process and address them head-on.
 Here are four ideas to get ahead of the game.

 We all want the most qualified, highly-ranked candidates, but the truth is, in a tight labor market, job seekers have all of the power.
 And if the competition acts faster than you, your ideal candidate might just get away.

 Before seeking out a candidate, make sure you have a plan.
 Work closely with hiring managers to understand the position’s responsibilities and the necessary qualifications, and identify the compensation package and details.

 Once you identify potential candidates, set aside blocks of time over several days that allows both you and the hiring manager to conduct initial and follow up interviews in a timely manner.
 Once you identify the ideal candidate, be prepared to make an offer they can’t refuse.